 - Fetal monitoring—To check the baby's heartbeat

-- Medications can help the soften and open the cervix.
+- Medications can help soften and open the cervix.

 - A small tear is made in your amniotic sac to break your water.
-This is painless and can triggers contractions.
+This is painless and can trigger contractions.

 - Your doctor may do a membrane sweep.
 Your doctor uses a finger to sweep around the neck of your cervix to separate it from the membranes around your baby.
 This action releases hormones called prostaglandins, which may induce labor.